Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 A data class $dataClass$ is a special kind of class, which represents a product type constructed from a number of data properties $(dp_1, \ldots, dp_m)$, described in its primary constructor.
 As such, it allows Kotlin to reduce the boilerplate and generate a number of additional data-relevant functions.

-* `equals() / hashCode() / toString()` functions compliant with their contracts
+* `equals() / hashCode() / toString()` functions compliant with their contracts:
-    * TODO(Nope, we should explicitly specify the contracts here, especially for `toString`)
+    - `equals(that)` returns true iff:
+        - `that` has the same runtime type as `this`;
+        - `this.prop.equals(that.prop)` returns `true` for every data property `prop`;
+    - `hashCode()` returns different numbers for objects `A` and `B` if they do not equal by the generated `equals`;
+    - `toString` returns a string representations which is guaranteed to include the class name along with all the data properties' string representations.
+    - TODO(Be more specific?).
-* A `copy()` function for shallow object copying
+* A `copy()` function for shallow object copying with the following properties:
+    - It has the same number of parameters as the primary constructor with the same names and types;
+    - It calls the primary constructor with the corresponding parameters at the corresponding positions;
+    - It has defaults for all the parameters defaulting to the value of the corresponding property in `this` object.
-* A number of `componentN()` functions for destructive declaration
+* A number of `componentN()` functions for destructive declaration:

-TODO(Some of these may be overriden, some cannot)
+    - For the data property at position $N$ (**starting with 1**), the generated `component`$N$ function has the same type as this property and returns the value of this property;
+    - It has an `operator` modifier, allowing it to be used in [destructuring declarations][Destructuring declaration];
+    - The number of these functions is the same as the number of data properties.

+These generated declarations of `equals`, `hashCode` and `toString` may be overriden the same way they may be overriden in normal classes.
+The overriding version is preferred, as normally.
+The other generated functions may be [overloaded][Function overloading], but not overriden.

 All these functions consider only data properties $\{dp_i\}$; e.g., your data class may include regular property declarations in its body, however, they will *not* be considered in the `equals()` implementation or have a `componentN()` generated for them.

-To support these features, data classes have the following restrictions.
+Data classes have the following restrictions:

-* Data classes are final and cannot be inherited from
+* Data classes are final and cannot be inherited from;
-* Data classes must have a primary constructor with only property constructor parameters, which become data properties for the data class
+* Data classes must have a primary constructor with only property constructor parameters, which become data properties for the data class;
+* There must be at least one data property in the primary constructor.

 ##### Data class generation

+TODO(Do we really need this?)

 TODO(A more detailed explaination)

 #### Enum class declaration

+TODO(grammar reference)

+TODO(Use "enumeration" instead of "enum"?)

+Enum class is a special kind of class with the following properties:

+- It has a number of predefined values that are declared in the class itself (*enum entries*);
+- No other values of this class can be constructed;
+- It implicitly inherits the built-in class `kotlin.Enum` (and cannot have any other base classes);
+- It it implicitly final and cannot be inherited from;
+- It has special syntax to accommodate for the properties described above.

+Enum class body uses special kind of syntax (see grammar) to declare enum entries in addition to all other declarations inside the class body.
+Enum entries have their own bodies that may contain their own declarations, similar to [object declarations][Object declaration].

+> Note: an enum class can have zero enum entries.
+> This makes objects of this class impossible to construct.

+In addition to this, every enum class has an implicit companion object declaration with the following member functions (in addition to the ones the object declaration specified explicitly has):

+- `valueOf(value: String)` returning an object corresponding to the entry with the name equal to `value` parameter of the call;
+- `values()` returning an [array][Array types] of all the possible enum values.
+  Every invocation of this function returns a new array to disallow changing its contents.

+> Note: Kotlin standard library introduces another function to access all enum values for a specific enum class called `kotlin.enumValues<T>`.
+> Please refer to the standard library documentation for details.

+TODO(`kotlin.Comparable` generation?)

 TODO(...)

 #### Annotation class declaration

+Annotations class is a special kind of class that is used to declare [annotations][Annotations].
+Annotation classes have the following properties:

+- They cannot have any secondary constructors;
+- All the primary constructor parameters must use the property syntax;
+- They implicitly inherit `kotlin.Annotation` class (and cannot have any other base classes);
+- They cannot implement interfaces;
+- They are implicitly final and cannot be inherited from;
+- They may not have any member functions, properties not declared in the primary constructor or any overriding declarations;
+- They cannot have companion objects;
+- They cannot have nested classes;
+- The types of primary constructor parameters are limited to:
+    - `kotlin.String`;
+    - `kotlin.KClass`;
+    - [Built-in number types][Built-in types];
+    - Other annotation types;
+    - Arrays of any other allowed type.

+Annotation classes cannot be constructed directly, but their primary constructors are used when specifying [code annotations][Annotations] for other entities.

 TODO(...)